 When using Smart view, a double-click on the "Date of Record" shows detailed statistical information such as the number of starts, the number of successful starts, the average start time, the "average I2T" value during any start, and the average of all maximum currents value seen during each start.

-7.7 History Function
+8.7 History Function

-The History function, accessible under the menu branch [Operation / History], can be utilized as a counter or log of specific occurrences monitored by the device.
-The types of occurrence that can be recorded include:
+The History function, accessible under the menu branch [Operation / History], can be utilized as a counter or log of specific occurrences monitored by the MRM4.